 The Getmorebeauty snake stripe dress sandals have a high-fashion silhouette and classic style.
 They come in bold colors perfect for summer, with a sexy, stylish shape that can go anywhere.

 The faux snakeskin texture on these high heeled sandals adds drama and interest.
-The peep toe and strappy design are both cool and sexy for summer looks, while the high heel creates glamour.
-These sandals are guaranteed to get compliments, and go with a wide range of fashion styles and colors
+The peep toe and strappy design are both fresh and sexy for summer looks, while the high heel creates glamour.
+These sandals are guaranteed to get compliments, and will go with a wide range of fashion styles and colors

-They are made of synthetic material.
+They're made of synthetic material.
 They have a soft lining in the sole beneath the foot, up to the peep toe.
-The 3.15-inch heels appear taller due to the moderate platform shape, that adds height without reducing comfort or stability.
+The 3.15 inch heels appear taller due to the moderate platform shape, that adds height without reducing comfort or stability.

 These dress sandals are loaded with style, and the vibrant colors are really ideal for nearly any summer outfit or occasion.
-This versatility is essential if you want to invest in only a few pairs of shoes that you can wear for many different types of events.
-They are airy and breathable, which is important when shoes are made of synthetic material.
+This versatility is essential if you want to invest in only a few pairs of shoes you can wear for many different types of events.
+They're airy and breathable, which is important when shoes are made of synthetic material.

 They run a little bit large in size, which is important to account for because the fit is essential in a strappy sandal.
-They do not have any interior cushioning or arch support, so they may not keep you out dancing all night long.
+They don't have any interior cushioning or arch support, so they may not keep you out dancing all night long.
 And they aren't very durable, and shouldn't be expected to last forever with street wear.

 - Cute, versatile, sexy looking shoe